John Havlicek: Boston Celtics (1962–1978)

+Havlicek was a key player in the Celtics' dynasty during the 1960s.
+The team won NBA championships in six of his first seven NBA seasons.

-In Game 5 of the 1968 Eastern Division Finals, Havlicek recorded a near triple-double with 29 points, 9 rebounds, and 10 assists as the Celtics avoided elimination at the hands of the 76ers.
-He added a strong performance in Game 7, recording 21 points, 12 rebounds, and 8 assists in a 100–96 road win against the 76ers.
+In Game 5 of the 1968 Eastern Division Finals, Havlicek recorded a near triple-double with 29 points, nine rebounds, and 10 assists as the Celtics avoided elimination at the hands of the 76ers.
+He added a strong performance in Game Seven, recording 21 points, 12 rebounds, and eight assists in a 100–96 road win against the 76ers.
 In that series, the Celtics became the first NBA team to overcome a 3–1 playoff series deficit.

+Havlicek became a full-time starter in the 1969–1970 season.
+He also became the Celtics' captain in 1969, and continued in that role until 1978.
+Havlicek "stood as the bridge from the Bill Russell era to the Celtics' next championship team".
 The Celtics won the 1974 NBA Championship, and Havlicek was named NBA Finals MVP.

-With one second left in the second overtime of Game 5 of the 1976 NBA Finals, Havlicek made a leaning, running bank shot that appeared to be the game-winner.
+With one second left in the second overtime of Game Five of the 1976 NBA Finals, Havlicek made a leaning, running bank shot that appeared to be the game-winner.
 Phoenix called an illegal timeout, resulting in a technical foul shot converted by Jo Jo White.
 However, Phoenix still had one final possession, and Gar Heard scored for Phoenix to tie the game.
-The Celtics went on to win in triple overtime, which at the time was hailed as the greatest NBA finals game ever.
+The Celtics went on to win in triple overtime.
+The game was hailed as the greatest NBA Finals game ever played.

-When he retired after the 1977–78 NBA season, Havlicek was the Celtics all-time leading scorer, a distinction still held at the time of his death in 2019.
-Besides his prolific scoring, he was a tenacious defender known for his ability to harass ballhandlers, create turnovers, and aggressively rebound for his size.
-He was named to five first team and three second team NBA all-defensive teams.
-Havlicek finished his sixteen-year career with eight NBA championships and thirteen all-star appearances.
+Havlicek retired after the 1977–78 NBA season at age 38.
+In April 1978, The Sporting News stated: "The consensus is that Havlicek is still better than 80 percent of the players in the NBA".